zhanglongx/ann-downloader/README.md

 - \<SYMBOL\> supports stock, name, pinyin.
 If there are duplicates, all items will be downloaded.

 - Only supports download year announcements now.
-Announcements of the last two years will be downloaded.
-Here is the definition of the last two years: if the month of the current time is April and before, then the last two years are counted from the 3 years ago, otherwise from the previous year.
+If \`-year\` not specified, announcements of the last three years will be downloaded when exists.

-See \`./ann-downloader --help\` for more.
+See './ann-downloader --help' for more.

 ## Known Issues